-In the modern industrial landscape, compressed air is often referred to as the “fourth utility.”
-However, unlike electricity or water, the quality of your air is entirely dependent on your in-house treatment system.
-Consequently, without a clear standard, “clean air” is subjective.
-This is precisely why ISO 8573-1:2010 is the critical benchmark recommended for National Filters Pty Ltd clients.
+In today’s industrial environment, people frequently refer to compressed air as the “fourth utility.”
+However, unlike electricity or water, the quality of your air is completely dependent on your in-house treatment system.
+Without a definitive standard, the term “clean air” can be quite subjective.
+This is why ISO 8573-1:2010 serves as the essential measure for clients of National Filters Pty Ltd.

-Air compressors draw in airborne contaminants from the ambient air.
-Compressing the ambient air to 7 bar can increase the concentration of contaminants—dust, moisture, and oil—by up to 8 times.
-This guide breaks down the international purity classes to help you protect your downstream equipment and maintain regulatory compliance.
+Air compressors draw in airborne contaminants from the surrounding atmosphere.
+When this ambient air is compressed to 7 bar, the concentration of contaminants like dust, moisture, and oil can increase by up to eight times.
+This guide explains the international purity classes to help you protect your downstream equipment and ensure regulatory compliance.

-The ISO 8573-1:2010 standard categorises contaminants into three primary groups.
+The ISO 8573-1:2010 standard categorises air contaminants into three main groups.
 To achieve a specific purity rating, your inline filtration system must address all three:

 - Solid Particulates: Dirt, dust, microbes, rust and pipe scale that cause abrasive wear in pneumatic tools and block sensitive orifices.

-- Oil: Both liquid oil and oil vapour.
-Even “oil-free” compressors can suck in hydrocarbons from the ambient environment, necessitating high-efficiency coalescing and activated carbon filters.
+- Oil: Both liquid oil and oil vapor.
+Even “oil free” compressors can pull in hydrocarbons from the environment, making high efficiency coalescing and activated carbon filters necessary.

 Decoding the ISO 8573-1:2010 [A:B:C] Classification